This post may contain affiliate links. Read our disclosure policy here.

 Of course, if you don’t have turkey or spinach on hand, you can swap them out for another deli meat and chopped lettuce, it’s the same concept, but with different flavors.

-Here’s what you’ll need to assemble this turkey pinwheel lunchbox:
+Here’s what you’ll need to assemble this turkey pinwheel for the school lunchbox:

 - Large flour tortilla: it’s pliable and easy to roll.